Special Needs Homeschooling

 Children who are struggling learners, including those with ADD/ADHD, autism, dyslexia, and other situations, can thrive in a homeschool environment.
 Parents find that support and encouragement from other parents and organizations goes a long way towards a successful home education experience.

 Homeschooling itself can be an overwhelming experience when you first begin the journey.
 The term “special needs” has so many facets that it is not possible to give a one-size-fits-all answer that would benefit every family.
 There is no standard curriculum.
 However, NCHE offers advocacy and support to families who are homeschooling children with any kind of learning difference.
-Look over the frequently asked questions and resources on this page and join our NCHE Special Needs Support Facebook group.
+Meet our special needs liaison, look over the frequently asked questions, and check our the resources on this page.
+Also be sure to join our NCHE Special Needs Support Facebook group.

 FAQ